rclone/rclone/docs/content/bisync.md

 documentation.
 An [example filters file](#example-filters-file) contains filters for non-allowed files for synching with Dropbox.

+To prevent mistakes, it is highly recommended to create/edit your `--filters-file` using the interactive [`genfilters`](/commands/rclone_genfilters/) UI.
+Bisync integrates with `genfilters` automatically -- just add `--edit-filters` to your bisync command.

 If you make changes to your filters file then bisync requires a run with `--resync`.
 This is a safety feature, which prevents existing files